 On August 26, 2016, the Food and Drug Administration (FDA) and the Cord Blood Association issued guidelines

 to help protect cord blood products from Zika virus transmission.
 FDA regulations apply to anyone that collects, processes, stores or distributes blood components; these regulations apply to both family and private cord banks.
 The FDA recommended that all blood donations be screened for the virus.
-Per the FDA, the birth mother seeking to donate or store umbilical cord blood should be considered ineligible if she has any of the following risk factors:
+Per the FDA, a birth mother will be considered ineligible to donate umbilical cord blood if she has any of the following risk factors:

 - Medical diagnosis of Zika infection at any point during that pregnancy;